Italian breakfast can be a confusing experience if you are a first-time visitor to Italy.

 The peasants, instead, would start the day by eating for energy – slices of polenta, some beans, dry bread dipped in milk, the leftovers from the evening’s meal, and even coffee fortified with wine.

 In the 1960s, with the industrial advances of Italy and its economic miracle, eating dry bread for breakfast already had too many connotations of poverty.
 Hence, biscuits quickly gained a footing on the Italian breakfast table as a richer, sweeter yet flour-based milk-dipping alternative.
 By the end of the 1970s, most Italians regularly ate biscuits for breakfast.
-Large producers like Mulino Bianco developed and marketed a large range of shortcrust biscuits – the so-called frollini – specifically to be eaten in the morning.
+Large producers like Mulino Bianco developed and marketed a range of shortcrust biscuits – the so-called frollini – specifically to be eaten in the morning.

 6. Bars Serve Breakfast in Italy